CallenCaracy/PosterBoi/README.md

 _Planned features:_

-- WebSocket chat
+- WebSocket chat                -> Not Started
-- User authentication
+- User authentication           -> WIP
-- Likes and reactions system
+- Likes and reactions system    -> Not Started

 ---